pymmcore-plus/pymmcore-plus/docs/guides/events.md

     ```

 The signature of the callback function should match the signature of the event
 emitter's signal.
-See [API documentation](../api/events.md) for the specific
+See [API documentation][pymmcore_plus.core.events] for the specific
 event signatures.

 You may **disconnect** a callback from an event by calling the `disconnect` method